$1 Million Powerball winner sold in north central WV - NewsBreak

 $1 Million Powerball winner sold in north central WV

-CHARLESTON, WV (WBOY) — A Powerball ticket, for last Saturday’s drawing, worth $1,000,000 was sold at the Circle K on Beech Street in Grafton, West Virginia Lottery officials announced this week.
+CHARLESTON, W.Va. — A Powerball ticket, for last Saturday’s drawing, worth $1,000,000 was sold at the Circle K on Beech Street in Grafton, West Virginia Lottery officials announced this week.

 Lottery officials are encouraging whoever has the winning ticket to sign the back of it and call the West Virginia Lottery at 304-588-0500 for instructions on how to claim their prize.